English National Curriculum - Science

 Required Resources

-Core Handout (2): An investigation sheet which has space for the children to write their question, hypothesis, ingredient and equipment list and the process of conducting their experiment.
+Core Handout (2): An investigation sheet which has space for the children to write their question, prediction, ingredient and equipment list and their method, along with questions to support writing the variables they will change and control.
 A space for the children to draw what they think their cake will look like is also included, along with a recipe for a control cake.

-Stretch Handout (3): An extra sheet with a space for the children to explain how they will ensure they're conducting a fair test.
+Challenge Handout (4): An extra sheet with a space for the children to explain how they will ensure they're conducting a fair test, including why a control test is important.

 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval from Developing Experts of any of the products, services or opinions of the corporation or organisation or individual.